Ulf Olsson: Jannica Ekblad

-Jannica Ekblad was a prostitute in Malmö.
+Jannica Ekblad was a sex worker in Malmö.
 She was found murdered on 4 August 1989, and since Olsson, who was convicted of killing her, claimed he never met her, details about her last hours in life are scarce.
-She talked to a female prostitute friend through her house phone, attempting to have her follow Ekblad and a man to a location outside of Malmö, but the friend was unable to do so.
+She talked to a female friend through her house phone, attempting to have her follow Ekblad and a man to a location outside of Malmö, but the friend was unable to do so.
 No names were used, but it is believed that the man was Olsson.
 Ekblad also visited a male friend of hers, who would occasionally provide her with heroin.
 Ekblad made a short visit and appeared worried.
 She was seen leaving together with a man and she was not seen again.
 In 2004, large amounts of Ekblad's blood were found in the summer cottage that belonged to Olsson at the time of the murder.
 This and other evidence, including identification of his sperm in her vagina, led to his conviction for her murder.

 Connection between the murders

 A police technician investigating the two murders was in an early stage convinced that the same killer was responsible for both murders.
-Although there were clear differences in the two victims (a young girl and a prostitute), other parameters such as the type of location in which the bodies were discovered, the combination of strangulation and massive force against their heads as well as the presence of dog hairs on both bodies, made the investigators suspect there was a connection.
+Although there were clear differences in the two victims, being a young girl and an adult sex worker, other parameters such as the type of location in which the bodies were discovered, the combination of strangulation and massive force against their heads as well as the presence of dog hairs on both bodies, made the investigators suspect there was a connection.
 Before the evidence against Olsson had been collected in 2004, however, there was no established connection between the murders.

 Time in psychiatric care

 Death

-At 5:00 am CET on 10 January 2010 Ulf Olsson published a post on his blog where he stated "the best thing for me is simply to be allowed to die, rather than to sit here as a living dead" (Swedish: det bästa för mig är helt enkelt att bara få dö, än att sitta här som en levande död).
+At 5:00 am CET on 10 January 2010 Ulf Olsson published a post on his blog where he stated "the best thing for me is simply to be allowed to die, rather than to sit here as a living dead".
 At approximately 6:15 am CET the same morning Ulf Olsson was found dead by a staff of the psychiatric clinic where he was situated.
 Officials of the psychiatric clinic confirmed that he had committed suicide by hanging.
 He left behind one son born after the murders.

 Media

-In 2020 Ulf Olsson was profiled on the six-part Sveriges Television series Jakten på en mördare (Hunt for a Killer), a series about the murders of Helén Nilsson and Jannica Ekblad.
+In 2020 Ulf Olsson was profiled on the six-part Sveriges Television series The Hunt for a Killer, a series about the murders of Helén Nilsson and Jannica Ekblad.
 Actor Magnus Schmitz played Olsson.
 This was broadcast on the BBC in 2021.